chrisnmorrison/openmastery/learn/java/intermediate-syntax/streams.md

 ## Byte Stream

 Byte stream is a stream of raw bytes.
 It is used for reading and writing binary data, such as image files, audio files, and executable files.
-The input and output operations in byte stream are performed using the InputStream and OutputStream classes respectively.
+The input and output operations in byte stream are performed using the InputStream and OutputStream classes, respectively.

 InputStream reads a byte of data from the input source and returns an integer value that represents the byte.
 The output operations are performed using the OutputStream class, which writes the data byte by byte to the output source.
 These streams are used to handle raw data that doesn't need any conversion or formatting.

 ## Character Stream

 Character stream is a stream of Unicode characters.
 It is used for reading and writing text data.
-The input and output operations in character stream are performed using the Reader and Writer classes respectively.
+The input and output operations in the character stream are performed using the Reader and Writer classes, respectively.

 Reader reads a character of data from the input source and returns an integer value that represents the character.
 The output operations are performed using the Writer class, which writes the data character by character to the output source.
 These streams are used to handle text data that requires encoding and decoding.